Welcome to the world of Crochet. Let's cut to the chase. If you want to know where to get started and have free access to help,

 How to Do Invisible Joins in Rounds

-Learn how to do invisible joins so you don't see starting or stopping of a round. you will be required to end the yarn each time for this effect.
-This is done on mandala work so it looks clean and concise.
+Learn how to do invisible joins so you don't see the start or stop of a round.
+For this effect, you will be required to end the yarn each time.
+This is done on mandala work, so it looks clean and concise.

 Gauge

 Gauge is the sizing of a pattern.
-In order to get the same size as the pattern, gauge is generally given on patterns but is really critical for things that need to fit something specific, like a hat.
+It is generally given on patterns to get the same size as the pattern, but it is critical for things that need to fit something specific, like a hat.

 This workshop takes you through understanding the gauge on the ball and patterns.